Birational Kleinian groups: Classification and proof

 Assume now that $\Gamma_B$ is infinite.
 We distinguish two cases according to whether $r(U)=B$ or $r(U)$ is a proper subset of $B$.

 \proofstep{First case} Suppose that $r(U)=B$.
 Then by Proposition \ref{fullbasecase} the foliation $\Fol$ is a turbulent foliation, an obvious foliation on a Hopf surface or a suspension of $\PP^1$.

 Assume that $\Fol$ is a turbulent foliation.
-Then by Proposition \ref{turbulentclassification}, up to taking a subgroup of finite index of $\Gamma$, we are in Examples \ref{hopfruledex} and \ref{ruledsuspensionex}.
-In the situation of these two examples the quotient $X$ is a Hopf surface or a geometrically ruled surface over an elliptic curve.
+Then by Proposition \ref{turbulentclassification}, up to taking a subgroup of finite index of $\Gamma$, we are in Examples \ref{hopfruledex}, \ref{ruledsuspensionex} and \ref{ruledsuspensionextwo}.
+In the situation of these three examples $X$ is a Hopf surface or a geometrically ruled surface over an elliptic curve.
 If $X$ is a Hopf surface then this is Case 15) of Theorem \ref{verylongthm}.
-If $X$ is a geometrically ruled surface over an elliptic curve, then the situations described in Examples \ref{hopfruledex} and \ref{ruledsuspensionex} are particular subcases of Case 20) in Theorem \ref{verylongthm}.
+If $X$ is a geometrically ruled surface over an elliptic curve, then the situations described in Examples \ref{hopfruledex}, \ref{ruledsuspensionex} and \ref{ruledsuspensionextwo} are subcases of Case 20) in Theorem \ref{verylongthm}.

 Assume that $\Fol$ is an obvious foliation on a non-elliptic Hopf surface.
 Then Proposition \ref{Hopfclassification} classifies all possibilities.
 There are three cases in Proposition \ref{Hopfclassification}.
 The last case does not satisfy $r(U)=B$.
 The first two cases satisfy $r(U)=B$ and they correspond to Cases 15) and 16) of Theorem \ref{verylongthm}.